laxmankrishnamurti/Backend/README.md

 });
 ```

-Step-2 :: Create a server, as we done earlier
+Step-2 :: Create a server, as we done earlier <br>
 Step-3 :: Create a route with any specific name which simply return some Array's object.

 ```javascript